afeld/python-public-policy/syllabus.md

 ### Participation

-Between-Class Participation means:
+To encourage cosnsistent, deeper thought about the Assignments, relevance to the broader world, etc., students are expected to do Between-Class Participation.
+This includes:

-- Asking a question
+- Asking a question of substance
 - Answering a question
 - Posting a useful/interesting resource
 - Sharing an insight